CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

     ![](media/Ex2-t2-06.png)

-12. Provide the following information in the trigger details page:
+12. Provide the following information on the trigger details page:

     * **The RSS feed URL**: `https://feeds.a.dj.com/rss/RSSMarketsMain.xml` (1)
     * **Chosen property will be used to determine**: PublishDate (2)